vesoft-inc/nebula-docs/README.md

 ## Data Import

-You can import data from your local CSV filesgit into **Nebula Graph Studio**.
+You can import data from your local CSV files into **Nebula Graph Studio**.

 ## Graph Visualization